zotroneneis/zotroneneis.github.io/_posts/2018-07-28-blog-post-day-6.md

         return self._owls
 ```

-Now, if we want to update the OWL's of a student passed, we have to make sure that she/he actually passed the exam.
+Now, if we want to update the OWL's of a student, we have to make sure that she/he actually passed the exam.
 Otherwise, the OWL can't be awarded.
 Let's implement that using a setter method.

 ```python
     @owls.setter